leograba/spincome/README.md

 - Currently uses the last rowid to position current selection, if I remember right.
 This is a bad idea if entries are removed from the DB.
 - Standardize error handling - throw, console.error(), console.trace(), etc
+- Check Javascript code-behind vs shared library.
+- Using a js as shared library allow to transfer data between JS applications - then an object or something like that can be created to hold login information for other tabs